Blendify/blender-manual/blender_docs/manual/render/eevee/render_settings/depth_of_field.rst

 Depth of Field
 **************

-Depth of field is done as a post-process effect in EEVEE.
+Depth of field is done as a post-process effect in Eevee.
 The depth of field effect can be controlled in the :doc:`camera settings </render/cameras>`.

 .. note::